Lower Back Stretches, TOC

 To vary the lower back stretch try moving your sacrum downwards (and pubic bone upwards) so that your lower back flattens.

-An additionally way to vary the stretch is to push your hips in the opposite direction to which you are bending.
-If you are bending to the left then push your hips to the right (above right).
+An additional way to vary the stretch is to push your hips in the opposite direction to which you are bending.
+If you are bending to the right then push your hips to the left, relative to your feet (above right).

 Try both positions and use the one that feels best on any given day.